Malachite Properties, Facts and Photos

-The mineral malachite is the oldest ore of copper.
-It occurs close to the surface of the earth and its presence often indicates deeper deposits of native copper are close by.
+Malachite is the oldest ore of copper.
+It occurs close to the surface and its presence often indicates deeper deposits of native copper are close by.

 An ore is a rock that contains a significant amount of a natural mineral with valuable elements that can be extracted.